 If desired, you can cut out the center of the fried blooming onion and put a small cup of dipping sauce in it.

-If you feel cutting the blooming onion is too much, then try cutting it into petals, strings, or onion rings.
+If you feel cutting the blooming onion is too much, try cutting it into petals, strings, or onion rings.

 Love Outback Steakhouse?
 Try these recipes